danihelis/algorithms/structure/queue.md

 ## Queues of minima

 Queues of minima are queues whose smallest element can be peeked in $O(1)$.
+It is different from [priority queues](./heap.md), which always retrieve the smallest element.
+Queues of minima still retrieve the first element inserted.

-In order to achieve this, we [simulate a queue using stacks](#queues-using-two-stacks) the same way as we did above.
+In order to create an efficient queue of minima, we [simulate a queue using stacks](#queues-using-two-stacks) the same way as we did before.
 The difference is that we replace each original stack $S$ by two stacks $\dot{S}$ and
 $\bar{S}$.
 We will store the smallest values (the minima) in $\dot{S}$ and the remaining values in $\bar{S}$.
 When we would push an element $x$ into $S$, we